knpuniversity/symfony/knpu/ep2-fundamentals/install-bundles.md

 [[[ code('6da43114e1') ]]]

 That's it!
-Just wait for composer to finish its job... and maybe send a nice tweet to Jordi - he's the creator and maintainer of Composer.
+Just wait for Composer to finish its job... and maybe send a nice tweet to Jordi - he's the creator and maintainer of Composer.
 There we go!

 Ok, before we do *anything* else, let's run an experiment.
 Try running